Zinrelo/slate/source/index.html.md

 }

 ```
-The Returns API can be used to deduct points of a user when the user returns an order.
+Deduct points of a user when the user returns an order.

 **HTTP Request**